aguoietf/ietf-ccamp-optical2cloud-problem-statement/draft-liu-ccamp-optical2cloud-problem-statement-02.md

    extensions to support optical networks.
 Therefore, PCEP seems to be a better protocol choice in this case.

+# Framework

+## Service Identification and Mapping

+   The OTN PE node should support the learning and identification of the packet header carried by client services.
+The identification content may include but not limited to the following
+   content:

+   -  Source and destination MAC addresses

+   -  Source and destination IP addresses

+   -  VRF identifier

+   -  VLAN (S-VLAN and/or C-VLAN) identifier

+   -  MPLS label

+   The OTN PE node should support reporting the above identified client services to the management and control system, which can obtain the client-side addresses reported by each node in the entire network to build up a global topology.
+Some of the learnt content, such as the VLAN identifier, are not required to be reported since VLAN is of only local significance.

+   The management and control system should be able to calculate the corresponding ODU connection route based on the source and destination addresses of the service, and create the mapping between service address and the ODU cnnection according to preset policies.
+The mapping table can be generated through management plane configuration or control plane protocol.

+## Reporting Service Identification

+   The control plane protocol extension should report to the controller service identification contents, which should include at least the following content:

+   -  A private network or network slice identifier, which is a globally unique identifier to identify different tenants or applications supported by the private network

+   -  OTN node identifier, which identify the OTN PE node that reported this packet

+   -  The IP/MAC address of the client side learned by the OTN PE node

+   When the PCEP protocol is used, this extension may be defined as a PCEP Report message.

+## Configuring Service Mapping

+   The control plane protocol extension may be defined to push the mapping table between service address to ODU connections from the controller to the OTN PE nodes.
+The message should include at least the following
+   content:

+   -  A private network or network slice identifier, which is a globally unique identifier to identify different tenants or applications supported by the private network

+   -  A mapping table of {service address, ODU connection identifier}, with each entry of the table contains at least the information of {remote OTN node, remote service address}, where the concept of "remote" is based on the perspective of the OTN device that receives this packet

+   When the PCEP protocol is used, this extension may be defined as a PCEP Update message.

 # Manageability Considerations

    TBD